pci-dev/pci/README.md

 The PCI `coar_notify/inbox` endpoint somehow requires the captcha to be turned off.
 To disable the captcha, comment-out the line `private` in section `[captcha]` in `appconfig.ini`.

+We recommend against enabling the COAR sub-system in a real production system, because a.) it'll accept notifications from anywhere without authentication, and b.) rdflib still doesn't have a constrained URL resolver, which could lead to DoS attacks.